Logius-standaarden/API-Design-Rules/DesignRules.md

 Realizations may rely on internal usage of HTTP-Headers.
 Information for processing requests and responses can be passed between components, that can have security implications.
-For instance, this is commonly practices between a reverse proxy or TLS-offloader and an application server.
+For instance, this is common practice between a reverse proxy or TLS-offloader and an application server.
 Additional HTTP headers are used in such example to pass an original IP-address or client certificate.

 Implementations MUST consider filtering both inbound and outbound traffic for HTTP-headers used internally.
-Primary focus for inbound filtering is to prevent injection of malicious headers on requests.
+Primary focus of inbound filtering is to prevent injection of malicious headers on requests.
-For outbound filtering, the main concern is leaking of information.
+As for outbound filtering, the main concern is leaking of information.

 <div class="rule" id="/core/transport/security-headers" data-type="technical">
   <p class="rulelab">Use mandatory security headers in API all responses</p>